Your introduction to Hotjar: what it is, what it can do for you, and how it works

 Hotjar helps you answer these questions.
 Let's show you how:

 Hotjar is a behavior analytics and user feedback service that helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys.

 Hotjar complements the data and insights you get from traditional web analytics tools like Google Analytics.
-It’s an industry-leading and easy-to-use service that combines analysis and feedback tools to help you understand what’s actually happening on your site, what your users care about, and what they have to say.
+It’s an industry-leading and easy-to-use service that combines user behavior analysis and website feedback tools to help you understand what’s actually happening on your site, what your users care about, and what they have to say.

 4 reasons you should use Hotjar for your website